-Leila is a dynamic, eclectic, and multilingual pop singer-songwriter who integrates her classical piano training with her Lebanese background to create thoughtful instrumentation, engaging melodies, and heartfelt harmony.
+Leila Milki is a Lebanese-American singer, songwriter and instrumentalist based in Los Angeles, California.
+As a multilingual pop-fusion musician, she integrates her classical piano training with her Arab heritage to create thoughtful instrumentation, engaging melodies, and heartfelt harmony.
 She strives to translate her artistry into an accessible platform for emotional and cultural empowerment.

-As a graduate of USC's Communication, Songwriting, and Music Industry programs, and a recipient of The Royal Conservatory's ARCT Diploma in Piano Performance, Leila continues to polish her craft full-time.
-Her lyric-driven work relies on intimate storytelling and sensory writing, woven together though intricate piano and guitar stylings, dynamic vocals, and a powerful yet honest delivery.
+A graduate and Renaissance Scholar of the University of Southern California's Communication, Songwriting, and Music Industry programs, and a recipient of The Royal Conservatory's ARCT Diploma in Piano Performance, Leila now pursues a full-time career as a vocalist, pianist, composer, lyricist, educator, recording artist, and performer.
+In March of 2017, she released her debut album, “Promises,” a collection of her original songs rooted in personal stories and cultural histories.
+With themes of nostalgia, empowerment, heartbreak, belonging, and a yearning for home, her lyric-driven work relies on intimate storytelling and sensory writing, woven together through intricate piano and guitar arrangements, full-band layers, soulful vocals, and a powerful yet honest delivery.